 The vocal overdub for "Better Place" feat.
 Alison Cooper was engineered by Shane Shanahan at Westpoint Studios Ltd.,

-GA 39 to 40 Westpoint Building, Warple Way, London, W3 0RG, United Kingdom, Email: email@example.com, Tel: 020 8735 2863, Web: www.westpointstudio.com.
+GA 39 to 40 Westpoint Building, Warple Way, London, W3 0RG, United Kingdom, Email: firstname.lastname@example.org, Tel: 020 8735 2863, Web: www.westpointstudio.com.
 Shane has a nice (and very patient) way of telling the artist what he is looking for in the vocal takes.
 He is also aware that the song should be built up in terms of vocals, so that each chorus is slightly different, changing the vocal pitch, attack and so forth.
 It is also a very modern studio.
 Shane has all the various modern vocal tools that are cutting edge today and, importantly, he knows how to use them.
+The above picture shows Shane mixing in the duet vocals using a plug-in called Melodyne, a very natural sounding way of pitching vocal sounds.
 You can read more about the recording at Westpoint Studio HERE.

 Manufacturing hard copies: Limited Edition CD / DVD by Disc Wizards Ltd.